horangigoesmeow/horangigoesmeow/README.md

 - i can be ***dry*** *(like really dry)* **whenever i want to** . if that **annoy** ***YOU*** please bear with me , i might be upset or im too lazy to talk *(speaking of an experienced getting called **dry and cold** . pls dont call me that .)*
 - i'm a yapper!... like if **YOU** mentioned my favourite FANDOM! i would yap about it...! sorry if u got tired .. just tell me if u want to talk without me interrupting!
 - pls don't **ignore me** i have ***attachment issues... and trust issues..*** sorry if u tried to convinve me so bad but i still dont want to trust .. :((
+- INTERACT WITH ME !! even if ur shy af...
+- I LOVE GETTING COMPLEMENTED !! such as crowns and pretty!! *(as in pony..)*
+- currently rentry is outdated *(THAT THING IS SO OLD)* so i'll might make it later

 **DO NOT INTERACT..**